giridhara123/Secure_Cheque_Bounce_Investigation-crypto-/README.md

-Perfect.
-Here is your entire content formatted as a single README.md in code block style so that it looks like you pasted the full content inside a single Markdown ``` block.

-⸻

 # Secure Cheque Bounce Investigation System

 A multi-layered secure cheque verification system using Visual Cryptography, SHA-256 hashing, and Two-Factor Authentication to prevent cheque tampering and fraud.